wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    failure justifies NTA and what tests MUST pass before preemttive removal of an NTA."

-Ebersman, et al.         Expires March 29, 2015                [Page 15]

-Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

    Per Olafur Gudmundsson, "Also should there be guidance that removal of NTA should include cleaning the caches of all RRsets below the name?"

    Reference and text per Ed Lewis: One thing that seems to need repeating from time to time is this passage in RFC 4033. ...
 In the final analysis, however, authenticating both DNS keys and data is a matter of local policy, which may extend or even override the protocol extensions defined in this document set.
 See Section 5 for